ruwanliyanage123/uber-clone-food-service/README.md

 We need both UserDTO and User Entity
 UserDTO - dealing with the client requests.
 UserEntity - dealing with the database persistence.

+To access the embedded server information, we can create logs. need to add following things to application.properties
+- logging.file.name=logs/spring-boot-app.log
+- logging.level.org.springframework.web=DEBUG

+To analyse a .jar file => jar tf jar-name.jar

+Todo:
+- need to add formatting
+- need to add the swagger doc